isaacSchnitler/SeattleCrimeData/readme.md

 ## Motivation
 While I do not live in Seattle, I am still very much connected through family, friends and frequent visits.
 Aware of the rising crime in major U.S. cities, I wanted to get a better idea of the level, type and areas of crime in Seattle.
-This is the motivation behind this project; to extract and analyze this data in order to reveal useful insights with regarad to crime in Seattle.
+This is the motivation behind this project; to extract and analyze this data in order to reveal useful insights with regard to crime in Seattle.